 1. Arrive early.

 Pre-purchase your admission tickets and arrive early, preferably in the morning.
-Disneyland does not release admissions numbers, but if the park gets too crowded, they could stop selling tickets and letting guests in as early as mid-morning.
+Disneyland does not release admission numbers, but if the park gets too crowded, they could stop selling tickets and letting guests in as early as mid-morning.
 Come in the morning to prevent a long wait getting in later.
-Expect longer than usual wait times for traffic, parking and going through bag check and turnstiles.
+Expect longer-than-usual wait times for traffic, parking and going through bag check and turnstiles.

 Luckily, you can get a head start on Dec.
 31. Both Disneyland Park and Disney California Adventure Park open at 8 a.m., and both parks offer an Extra Magic Hour for registered hotel guests beginning at 7 a.m.
 Disneyland Park also has Magic Morning at 7 a.m. for guests with a CityPASS or valid 3+ day ticket.
 Disneyland is open until 2 a.m., and California Adventure closes at 1 a.m.
 Check out park hours and events on our Disneyland Crowd Calendar.